pietraferreira/quartz/content/notes/university/cs2003-exam.md

 ## Double Diamond Model [\[More\]](notes/university/user-centred-design.md#Double%20Diamond%20(The%20British%20Design%202005))
 ---
+The Double Diamond method was developed by the UK Design Council in the mid-2000s as a way to provide a framework for the design process.

 The Double Diamond method is a design process that consists of four stages: Discover, Define, Develop, and Deliver.
 It is a human-centered design approach that emphasises understanding the needs and desires of users and stakeholders, and using that understanding to create innovative and effective solutions to complex problems.

 Here is a brief overview of each stage of the Double Diamond method: